 If you are dealing with an alcohol issue or wonder if you have alcohol use disorder, then you might wonder to yourself “is alcoholism a mental illness?”
 This is a common question for people who are battling the issue of alcohol abuse.
 Trained professionals are necessary to deal with the problems of alcoholism.
-An alcohol detox center in Los Angeles, CA provides round the clock care to ensure you overcome alcohol withdrawal symptoms and build a foundation for lasting alcohol addiction recovery.
+A California detox center provides round the clock care to ensure you overcome alcohol withdrawal symptoms and build a foundation for lasting alcohol addiction recovery.

 What is Alcoholism?

 Everyone may get a different idea in their mind when they think of what alcoholism looks like.
 Some people may imagine a staggering person.
 Someone else may imagine a raging person.
 Another person yet may see a car accident due to alcoholism.
 These are all potential ways that someone who is dealing with alcoholism may act but it doesn’t really define the term.

 Alcoholism is when someone cannot control their drinking.
 Whether it’s in a big way or even a small way, there is a loss of control when it comes to alcohol.
 Another factor in alcoholism is the body’s response to it when it’s taken away.
 When a person has become accustomed to drinking for an extended period, then they abruptly quit, the body goes into a type of shock.
 This is what causes all the withdrawal symptoms.

 Is Alcoholism A Mental Illness?

 The question —is alcoholism a mental illness has been debated more recently.
 In the past, people looked down on alcoholics, shamed them, or feared them, whereas now the medical professionals consider alcoholism a type of mental health disorder.
 How is that?
 When someone drinks, the chemistry of the brain starts to change a little at a time.
 Over a longer period, noticeable changes can occur in the brain’s functioning ability and chemical makeup.
 These are both indicators of mental health problems.